Spring Garden Revival

 Massachusetts Pesticide Regulations & Professional Licensing for Grub Control Services

 All commercial grub control in Abington must comply with Massachusetts Department of Agricultural Resources (MDAR) regulations.
-Applicators require a Category 36 (Turf and Ornamental Horticulture) license, which mandates a certification exam covering grub biology, IPM, and environmental protection.
-Continuing education of 10 contact hours per 3-year cycle is required.
-Federal EPA registration is necessary for all products, with Restricted Use Pesticides (RUPs) like imidacloprid requiring special handling.
-Applicators must maintain 1M per occurrence liability insurance and detailed application logs, including weather, rates, and target species.
-Adverse incidents must be reported to MDAR and MassDEP, and effectiveness monitored through follow-up sampling.
+Applicators require a Category 36 (Turf and Ornamental Horticulture) license, which involves passing a certification exam covering grub biology, IPM, and environmental protection.
+Continuing education—10 contact hours every 3 years—is mandatory.
+Federal EPA registration is required for all products, with Restricted Use Pesticides (RUPs) like imidacloprid demanding special handling and documentation.
+Applicators must maintain 1M per occurrence general liability insurance and environmental impairment coverage.
+Detailed application logs, adverse incident reporting, and effectiveness monitoring are required for regulatory compliance.
+Large-scale applications may require environmental impact assessments and coordination with U.S. Environmental Protection Agency Region 1.

 Abington Board of Health Guidelines for Safe Pesticide Application & Public Health Protection

-The Abington Board of Health oversees safe pesticide use to protect residents and the environment.
-Public notification is required 24-48 hours before commercial applications.
-Setbacks of 100-150 feet from wells and water bodies, and from sensitive sites like schools and parks, are enforced.
-Re-entry intervals (12-24 hours) must be observed per product labels.
+The Abington Board of Health enforces strict guidelines to protect public health during grub control operations.
+Public notification—24-48 hours in advance—is required for most commercial applications.
+Setbacks of 100-150 feet from wells and water bodies, and specific distances from sensitive sites like schools and parks, must be observed.
+Re-entry intervals (REI) of 12-24 hours are standard for grub control products.
 Special restrictions apply in certified organic areas.
-Safety protocols include PPE (respirators, gloves, protective clothing), equipment calibration, and spill prevention.
-Emergency procedures involve poison control (1-800-222-1222) and municipal contacts.
-Post-application monitoring ensures effectiveness and non-target safety.
+Safety protocols include use of personal protective equipment (PPE), equipment calibration, and spill prevention.
+Emergency procedures for chemical exposure and allergic reactions are coordinated with local health authorities.
+Post-application monitoring ensures effectiveness and minimizes non-target impacts.

 Abington Board of Health